euxoa/FinTemp/README.md

-An effort to model trends of monthly temperatures around Finland.
+An effort to *model trends of monthly temperatures around Finland*.
 The main interest is on seasonal trends after 1980 and on the overall trend and its uncertainty.

 Work in progress.
 Current model:
 - Trends by month, common to stations.
 Baseline temperature per month-station combination.